KristianLyng/varnishfoo/chapter-3.rst

 Getting a high cache hit rate is almost always good, but it can be a bit tricky.
 It reports how many client requests were served by cache hits, but it doesn't say anything about how many backend requests were triggered.
-If you are using grace mode, cache hit rate can easily be 100% while you are issuing requests to the web server.
+If you are using grace mode, cache hit rate can be 100% while you are issuing requests to the web server.

 The main area shows 7 columns: